Why farm fish?

 Primarily farming a species native to Sri Lanka eliminates environmental concerns into escapement of non-native species.
-This has been an ongoing issue in Canada with the introduction of the non-native Atlantic salmon out competing the native Pacific salmon.
+This has been an ongoing issue including Barramundi farms in locations where the barramundi was not native to.

 Sites can be fallowed (cease farming in that area) to allow substrate to regenerate back to its previous state if necessary.